Category Archives: Depression

 Photo Credit: Twitter

 Have you discovered areas in your own life that if left unattended will transmit to your children’s lives?
-Fears, self-worth issues, anger, negativity, anxiety, perfectionism, sadness…or sin of all kinds that we have harbored (and maybe witnessed in our childhood).
-We can change the future, with God’s help, but taking a good long look at our past.
+Fears, self-worth issues, anger, negativity, anxiety, perfectionism, sadness…or sin/trauma of all kinds that we have harbored (and maybe witnessed in our childhood).
+We can change the future, with God’s help, by taking a good long look at our past.
 Asking questions and considering what consequences are playing out in our current lives and our children’s.

 The Adam Young Counseling podcast has been a tremendous help to me in looking at childhood trauma and generational sin.
 He gives practical and reasoned helps in how to heal from our own trauma as well as how to curtail the repeat of generational sin in our children’s lives.